 |Minor Brain or Head Injury||Covers minor injuries in which permanent brain damage is minimal, or non-existent.
 The final compensation payout will depend on time of recovery, severity of initial injury, on-going symptoms and the presence of headaches.||£2,070 – £11,980|

 Unfortunately, there are rare occasions when someone suffers a brain injury due to medical negligence.
-This could be during birth, when a newborn baby is starved of oxygen due to mistakes by medical staff, or when surgery goes wrong, resulting in damage to the brain, or from other botched medical procedures.
+This could be during birth if a newborn baby is starved of oxygen due to mistakes by medical staff, when surgery goes wrong resulting in damage to the brain, or from other botched medical procedures.
 These types of injuries can be devastating, and compensation is available for the pain and suffering caused.
 There may also be lifelong financial implications, including costs for ongoing medical care and loss of future earnings.

 In cases of medical negligence, most claims will be made against the NHS.
 However, if the negligence occurred at a private practice rather than an NHS hospital, the victim is still entitled to make a claim for compensation.

 No matter what the circumstances, compensation as described above should be available if negligence was involved.

 If you or someone close to you has been injured then speak to our personal injury lawyers about pursuing compensation.
 We work on a no win no fee basis, which means there is little risk financially to starting a claim.